-4.2.17 Safety Requirements Summary
+4.2.15 Safety Requirements Summary

-A consolidated list of Safety Requirements is presented in xx below.
+A consolidated list of Safety Requirements is presented in Table 6 below.

 Ref.
 Safety Requirement Linked Hazard Source SR01 The integrity and accuracy of the navigation aids used for instrument approaches are such that they will provide the crew of participating aircraft with sufficiently reliable and accurate guidance to enable them to follow the published IAP within the tolerable limits required to avoid flight into terrain or obstacles.
-HAZ 01 HAZ 02 4.2.2 4.2.3 SR02 In the event of a loss of Comms, the Aircraft should follow Loss of Comms procedure as laid out in the AIP entry for LBHA HAZ 03 HAZ 08 4.2.4 4.2.9
+HAZ 01 HAZ 02 4.2.2 4.2.3 SR02 In the event of a loss of Comms, the Aircraft should follow Loss of Comms procedure as laid out in the AIP entry for LBHA HAZ 03 4.2.4 SR03 LBHA ATC Voice Communications is compliant with the applicable requirements of CAP670, Air Traffic Services Safety Requirements HAZ 03 4.2.4 SR04 LBHA shall have 2 x direct lines to Thames Radar HAZ 04 4.2.5 SR05 LBHA shall have Speed dials via voice switch to local ANSPs/agencies HAZ 04 4.2.5 SR06 LBHA shall have an additional speed dial to Redhill HAZ 04 4.2.5 SR07 LBHA shall have mobile phone numbers recorded in MATS Part 2 (with Thames Valley Radar) HAZ 04 4.2.5 SR08 LBHA MATS Part 2 must cover the process to be followed if surveillance is lost (this applies to any loss of surveillance radar) HAZ 05 4.2.6 SR09 LBHA Approach Control will provide a Procedural Service for LBHA IFR traffic HAZ 05 HAZ 06 4.2.6 4.2.7 SR10 LBHA will be able to use advanced ATM in accordance with Section 2, Chapter 1, para 21 of the MATS Part 1 HAZ 01 HAZ 07 Haz 14 4.2.2 4.2.8 4.2.9 SR11 LBHA RWY21 RNAV(GNSS) IAP shall be designed with holding patterns.
+HAZ 07 4.2.8

 Ref.
-Safety Requirement Linked Hazard Source SR03 LBHA ATC Voice Communications is compliant with the applicable requirements of CAP670, Air Traffic Services Safety Requirements [Ref.
-13] HAZ 03 4.2.4 SR04 LBHA shall have 2 x direct lines to Thames Radar HAZ 04 4.2.5 SR05 LBHA shall have Speed dials via voice switch to local ANSPs/agencies HAZ 04 4.2.5 SR06 LBHA shall have an additional speed dial to Redhill HAZ 04 4.2.5 SR07 LBHA shall have mobile phone numbers recorded in MATS Part 2 [Ref 03].
-HAZ 04 4.2.5 SR08 LBHA MATS Part 2 [Ref 03] must cover the process to be followed if surveillance is lost HAZ 05 4.2.6 SR09 LBHA Approach Control will provide a Procedural HAZ 05 4.2.6 Service for LBHA IFR traffic HAZ 06 4.2.7 SR10 LBHA will be able to use advances ATM in accordance with Section 2, Chapter 1, para 21 of the MATS Part 1 [Ref.
-10] HAZ 01 4.2.2 HAZ 07 4.2.8 HAZ13 4.2.10 HAZ14 4.2.11 SR11 LBHA RWY21 RNAV(GNSS) IAP shall be designed with holding patterns.
-HAZ 07 4.2.8 SR12 LBHA RWY21 RNAV(GNSS) IAP shall be designed with a link between OSVEV and ALKIN HAZ08 4.2.9 SR13 Not used SR14 The presence of the RWY21 RNAV(GNSS) MAP is to be depicted in the UK IAIP and on aeronautical charts (final approach) (Chevron on VFR Charts).
-HAZ13 4.2.10 SR15 Not used SR16 There shall be a speed limit for the RNAV to ILS procedure HAZ (I)01 4.2.12 4.2.14
+Safety Requirement Linked Hazard Source SR12 Hazard has been removed and SR not required.
+SR13 Hazard has been removed and SR not required.
+SR14 Hazard has been removed and SR not required.
+SR15 Hazard has been removed and SR not required.
+SR16 There shall be a speed limit for the RNAV to ILS procedure HAZ (I)01 4.2.10 наz (I)03 4.2.12